Looking for something else?

-Multifactor authentication (MFA) is a security system in which more than one form of authentication is implemented to verify the legitimacy of a transaction.
+Multifactor authentication (MFA) is a security system that requires more than one form of authentication to verify the legitimacy of a transaction.

 In the United States, interest in multifactor authentication has been driven by regulations such as the Federal Financial Institutions Examination Council (FFIEC) directive calling for multifactor authentication for Internet banking transactions.

 'multifactor authentication (MFA)' is part of the:

 View All Definitions